moakwarandu/Employee-Data-Analysis-with-Tableau/README.md

 1. Are there any trends in hiring across departments?
 2. What's the distribution of salaries across departments?
 3. Are there any employees with exceptionally high or low hours worked?
-4. Are there any correlations between years of experience and salary?

 ## Skills Demonstrated
 - Data Analysis With Tableau: Understanding and exploring the provided dataset.